kosuri-indu/WanderGem/README.md

 - **Planning Experience**
   Making the itinerary and holiday planners simple yet useful for all types of travelers.

-- **Data Structure Optimization**
-  Designing a backend that supports real-time updates and seamless syncing.

----

 ## What's Next for Wandergem?